alexewerlof/micromustache/perf/README.md

 * Mustache does not have the concept or resolver, and of course it cannot resolve asynchronously

 Mozilla Nunjucks also provides a render function but it was too slow to be included in the performance benchmarks.

+Dot and Template7 are the fastest template engines.
+Dot has a slightly verbose syntax if you come from Mustache or Handlebars background.
+Besides Dot, prints out 'undefined' for fields that are not defined (Mustache-like libs return "").

+Underscore, lodash and EJS have a verbose syntax too: `<%= cities[2] %>`

+an interesting discovery is that ES Template Literals are not actually the fastest way to build strings.
+String array joins aren't either.
+Good old string concatenation is the fastest way.